ErrayDineri/whatsappBot/README.md

 - Keep your webhook URLs private
 - The `auth_info_baileys/` folder contains sensitive WhatsApp session data
 - Use HTTPS URLs for production webhook endpoints
+- Message tracking is stored in memory only (cleared on restart)

 ## 🤝 Integration Examples